Published at: 2025-10-30

 Transfer Order

-A Transfer Order records the movement of goods between different Warehouses within the same company, reducing stock in the source Warehouse while increasing it in the destination Warehouse.
-This process helps balance inventory supply and consumption.
+A Transfer Order records the movement of goods between different Warehouses within the same company.
+It decreases Inventory in the originating Warehouse and increases Inventory in the receiving Warehouse.
+Transfer Orders help balance Inventory supply and consumption.

 Inventory Check Sheet

-An Inventory Check Sheet documents periodic or ad-hoc Warehouse audits, recording discrepancies between book quantities and actual physical counts.
+An Inventory Check Sheet documents periodic or ad-hoc physical counts of a Warehouse and records differences between ledger quantities and actual counted quantities.

 Purchase Order

-A Purchase Order is a practical procurement plan developed by businesses based on factors like Sales Order volumes, Inventory levels, and in-transit quantities.
+A Purchase Order is a practical procurement plan created based on factors such as Sales Order quantities, Inventory levels, and in-transit quantities.

 Purchase Return Order